wwarthen/RomWBW/Source/Doc/Applications.md

 so your tune filenames should end in .PT2, .PT3, or .MYM.

 To play a sound file, just use the command and specify the file to play after the command.
-So, for example, `TUNE ATTACK.PT2` will immedaitely begin playing the PT sound file "ATTACK.PT2".
+So, for example, `TUNE ATTACK.PT2` will immediately begin playing the PT sound file "ATTACK.PT2".

 ## Notes